NeighTools/UnityDoorstop/README.md

 * **Uses Mono.Cecil** to patch assemblies: get all the benefits of direct assembly manipulation
 * **In-memory patching**: does not patch any files!
-* **Very simple loader**: loading done through an OpenGL proxy.
+* **Very simple loader**: loading done through a proxy DLL -- no executables.
 Works well with locale emulators!
 * **Compatible with Sybaris patchers** (with some minor differences)
 * **Open source!**